larpchronicles/rules/rules-topics/999_changelog.md

 * Added Politics Entry
 * Added Identify Ability and table
 * Added Floating Reset
+* Added additional terms in new player guide.
+* Rewrote 2nd person wording.
+* Added some clarifications and examples.

 ### Life & Death
 * Added rules descriptions for No Metabolism, Undead Metabolism, and Spirit Bottle